• Skip to primary navigation

 What are pre-weighed foods?

-In my grocery store I commonly find apples, carrots, potatoes, sweet potatoes, and onions in pre-weighed 3-5 pound bags.
+In my grocery store, I commonly find apples, carrots, potatoes, sweet potatoes, and onions in pre-weighed 3-5 pound bags.

-If I were to just throw a bag in my cart that ended up only weighing 2.75 pounds then I'm losing money on that purchase.
-However, by weighing a few bags and finding one that is over on the intended weight I get way more food for the money!
+If I were to just throw a bag in my cart that ended up only weighing 2.75 pounds then I’m losing money on that purchase.
+However, by weighing a few bags and finding one that is over the intended weight I get way more food for the money!

 So the next time you’re in the supermarket, look for pre-weighed bags of food and weigh them before you decide on which one to buy.